30323 - LAW (MODULE II - INTERNATIONAL AND EUROPEAN LAW)

 - The EU as a supranational organization.

-- The role of EU law and legal institutions in the evolution of the EU.
+- The role of EU law in the evolution of the EU.

-- The law of the internal market: free trade vs. economic integration.
+- The law of the internal market: free trade and economic integration.

-- Economic vs political union: the common currency.
+- Economic and political union: the common currency.

 - Human rights protection in the EU.